 I would like to Donate:

-The Shark Trust has been engaged with Europe since ts inception in 1997, however, the formation of the Shark Alliance campaign in 2006 has enabled the Trust to be more directly involved in advocacy and lobbying activities within the European Parliament and Commission.
+The Shark Trust has been engaged with Europe since its foundation in 1997, however, the formation of the Shark Alliance campaign in 2006 has enabled the Trust to be more directly involved in advocacy and lobbying activities within the European Parliament and Commission.

 The Trust has advocated for the adoption of appropriate catch limits for sharks; from the initial, albeit ineffective, limits for Spiny Dogfish and then skates and rays in the North Sea, to today’s scenario where zero Total Allowable Catches (TACs) and bycatch restrictions are in place for Porbeagle, Spiny Dogfish and Deepwater Sharks and landing prohibitions apply to a further seven species.
 However, zero TACs do not equate to zero catch and the Shark Trust currently engages in projects with scientists and the fishing industry to develop appropriate and practical bycatch mitigation measures.